 Dr. Hixon holds a B.S. in physician assistant studies from Hahnemann University, an M.S. in industrial/organizational psychology from Springfield College, and a doctorate of health science from Nova Southeastern University.

-Dr. Dardano is the Medical Director for Baystate Medical Practices – Northampton Obstetrics and Gynecology.
+Dr. Dardano is the Medical Director for Baystate Medical Practices – Northampton Obstetrics and Gynecology, Vice Chair for Clinical Affairs and Interim Chief of the Division of General Obstetrics and Gynecology with Baystate Medical Center.
 She has practiced general obstetrics and gynecology in the Pioneer Valley since 1998.
 She currently sees patients in Northampton and teaches residents, medical students, and Physician Assistant students at Baystate Medical Center in Springfield.
 She is on the medical staff at Baystate Medical Center.

 She has been involved in medical education throughout her career, serving as the OB-GYN Clerkship Director at Baystate Medical Center from 1998 to 2006.
 She was involved in all disciplines of medical education as the Chair of the Tufts University School of Medicine Curriculum Committee from 2003 to 2007.
 This involved oversight of the entire medical school wide curriculum, including accreditation and strategic planning for curriculum revision.